-Different studies have evaluated the association between rice consumption and the risk of different cancer types and found that white rice consumption may not be associated with cancer.
+Different studies have evaluated the association between rice consumption and the risk of different cancer types and found that white rice consumption in low quantities may not be associated with cancer (or cause cancer).
 However, intake of a nutrition including moderate quantities of brown rice (with the bran) may be associated with a reduced risk of breast and colorectal cancers.
 Brown rice is also considered as a healthy food when taken in right quantities and is often included as part of the cancer patients’ diet.
-Even though brown rice is highly nutritious, a very high and frequent intake of brown rice may not be recommended as it is expected to contain arsenic which may lead to cancers such as bladder cancer and also contains phytic acid that may reduce the ability to absorb certain nutrients by our body.
+Even though brown rice is highly nutritious, a very high and frequent intake of brown rice may not be recommended as it is expected to contain arsenic which may cause cancers such as bladder cancer and also contains phytic acid that may reduce the ability to absorb certain nutrients by our body.
 Hence, when it comes to cancer, a personalized nutrition plan with the right foods and supplements with the right dosage, specific to the cancer type and treatment, is necessary to gain maximum benefits and stay safe.

 Cancer has always been one of the biggest health concerns in the world.
 There are many types of treatments available for cancer to reduce its spread and also to kill the cancer cells.
 However, many of these treatments often lead to long term and short term side effects which reduce the quality of life of the patients and survivors.
 Hence, cancer patients, their care-givers and cancer survivors often look out for advice from their nutritionists or health care providers regarding diet/nutrition choices including food and dietary supplements as well as exercises so as to improve their quality of life and complement their ongoing treatments.
 Cancer patients and survivors also search for scientific evidence on the foods and supplements that can be included in their diet/nutrition plans to help their health condition.

 These days, healthy people also seek scientific reports and news to find out whether a particular food can increase or decrease a specific type of cancer.
-One of the many such topics that they query over the internet is whether an increased intake of nutrition including white rice or brown rice can increase the risk of cancer.
+One of the many such topics that they query over the internet is whether an increased intake of nutrition including white rice or brown rice can cause or increase the risk of cancer.
 In this blog, we will be elaborating on some of the studies that evaluated the association between rice consumption and the risk of different types of cancer.
-But, before zooming into the studies, let us have a quick glance at some of the basic information regarding brown rice and white rice nutrition.
+But, before zooming into the studies that evaluate whether rice can cause cancer, let us have a quick glance at some of the basic information regarding brown rice and white rice nutrition.

 Different types of Rice